nuclio/nuclio/cmd/dashboard/README.md

 #### Request
 * URL: `GET /api/function_templates`
 * Headers:
-  * `x-nuclio-filter-contents`: Substring that appears either in name or configuration of the function (optional)
+  * `x-nuclio-filter-contains`: Substring that appears either in name or configuration of the function (optional)

 #### Response
 * Status code: 200